elclanrs/jq-idealforms-old/README.md

 ```

 ####`isValidField`
 Check if a particular field is valid.
 The function takes a string.
 Ideal Forms will look for the name attribute first and then for the id.
-Use array group names for groups of checkboxes and radios.
+You can use array group names for groups of checkboxes.

 **chainable**: no
 ```javascript